eldanb/parzing/README.md

 ParseError { message: 'Parser rejected input' }
 ```

-Clearly, for the input `number a123` a more approach would be to not even try the second alternative in the `choice` combinator above, and immediately bail out if we've encountered the `number` token.
+Clearly, for the input `number a123` a more reasonable behavior would be if the parser didn't even try the second alternative in the `choice` combinator above, and immediately bail out if we've encountered the `number` token.
+In Parzing, This kind of behavior can be achieved using *cuts*.
-This kind of behavior can be achieved using cuts.

 A cut is a special parser, constructed using `ParserBuilder.cut`, that doesn't attempt to consume any input.
 Rather,
 When a cut 'parses', the fact that it was encountered is recored in the parsing context.
 Backtracking parsers, such as the ones listed above, will not attempt to backtrack parsing if a cut was encountered by one of their underlying parsers.
-Rather they will immediate fail with whatever failure that would have caused them to backtrack.
+Rather they will immediately fail with whatever failure that would have caused them to backtrack.

 Fixing the example above using cuts, we can write: